In this post, you will see:

-Remove the file extension, which is after the dot (.).
+Remove the file extension that is behind the dot (.).

-Now, type the extension you want and then hit the “Enter” key.
+Now enter the desired extension and press the “Enter” key.

 Change File Extension of Multiple Files at Once

-Put all the files for which you want to change the file extension into a single folder.
+Place all the files for which you want to change the file extension in a single folder.

-Right-click on the File Explorer address bar.
+Right-click on the address bar of the File Explorer.
 Click on the “Copy address” option.
 It’ll copy the address of the folder.

-Hit the Space bar key and then paste the address of the folder you’ve copied.
+Press the Space bar key and then paste the address of the folder you copied.
 Press the “Enter” key.

-Replace html in the command with the file extension you want.
+Replace html in the command with the desired file extension.
 Press the “Enter” key.

 That’s it.
-Now, you can see that all the files in the folder got their extension changed.
+Now you can see that all the files in the folder have changed their extension.